 SHAUN MILNE FRSA, Founder & CEO

-An award winning journalist, editor and entrepreneur, Shaun has helped to pioneer digital transformation projects for some of the world’s best known news brands and has steered businesses in PR, media and communications since 2000.
+An award winning journalist, editor and entrepreneur, Shaun has helped to pioneer digital transformation projects for some of the world’s best known news brands and has steered businesses in PR, media and communications since graduating from university in 1993.

 He has also contributed to work and talks for a range of corporate, educational and charitable organisations including top ranking universities, Nesta, MiNetwork, Technology Strategy Board, the Future of Journalism events series and others.

 Significantly experienced in the craft of storytelling after an award winning career in journalism, he served as a war correspondent covering conflicts in the Balkans and West Africa and the plight of fleeing refugees, and as an investigations reporter, news editor and editor for a range of national news titles and websites.
 Those have included STV, The Herald, The Scotsman, Daily Mirror, The Sunday Telegraph, Scotland on Sunday, Herald on Sunday, The National, The Scottish Sun, Daily Record Deadline News and others.

 He is also part of the judging panel for the Highlands and Islands Media Awards and previously hosted The Scotsman’s popular Sustainable Scotland podcast and still contributes to a range of media on issues of climate, sustainability and media.